rmlmcfadden/rmlmcfadden.github.io/ion-implantation/srim.md

 Though the software is free, it is [closed source] and written in (the now defunct language) [Visual Basic].
-Niether of these traits are particularly appealing
+Neither of these traits are particularly appealing
 (or sensible) by modern standards.
 Nevertheless,
 it offers a user friendly interface for a number of